MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 1. **New users** will be sent to choose their username
 1. **Existing users** will be sent to the home view controller that displays their feed

 To determine if the user is a new user, we'll need to have some way to retrieve previous data about the user.
 Your first instinct might be to see if the FUIAuthDelegate returns any information that'll tell us if the user is a new or existing user.
 Unfortunately, it doesn't provide us much information outside of confirming that a new or existing user was authenticated by Firebase.
-FirebaseAuth doesn't help us much outside of providing a easy way to authenticate users.
-Instead we'll have to make use the Firebase realtime database!
+FirebaseAuth doesn't help us much outside of providing an easy way to authenticate users.
+Instead we'll have to make use of the Firebase realtime database!